Qidong-Liu/TriATNE/README.md

 - **model.py:** Define each modules of the model.
 - **PRE.py:** Train-test split for link prediction.
 - **settings.py:** Defines different hyperparameters here.
-- **TriGAN.py:** The main entrance of running.
+- **TriATNE.py:** The main entrance of running.
 - **utils.py:** Codes to load data, split data, prepare batches for training and write embeddings to files.
 ## Data

-(1) TriGAN expect an edgelist for the input network, i.e.,
+(1) TriATNE expect an edgelist for the input network, i.e.,
 >node1 node2 1

 >node1 node3 1